zachlevitt/earth-engine/README.md

 ### Introduction

-This tutorial will introduce a workflow for utilizing topographic, spectral and spatial variables to classifying remotely-sensed imagery using machine learning approaches in Google Earth Engine (GEE).
-Using a combination of pre-loaded GEE satellite imagery and analysis methods, as well as topographic variables derived from uploaded LiDAR data, we will outline a novel image classification methodology.
-We will apply these tools to classify vegetation on the Channel Islands of California, though the tools are applicable to a wide range of use cases.
-We will utilize both supervised and unsupervised classification methods to show various methods for improving the accuracy and efficiency of the workflow.
+This tutorial will introduce a workflow for classifying remotely-sensed imagery in Google Earth Engine (GEE) using machine learning models trained on topographic and spectral variables.
+Using a combination of pre-loaded GEE satellite imagery and analysis methods, as well as topographic variables derived from uploaded LiDAR data, we outline a novel image classification methodology.
+These methods are applied to a specific case study of classifying vegetation on the Channel Islands of California, though the tools are applicable to a wide range of use cases.
+We utilize both supervised and unsupervised classification methods to demonstrate various methods for improving the accuracy and efficiency of the workflow.

 ***Note regarding code structure***

-In order to increase the usability of our code, we will use modules to define functions that can be applied to any case study.
+In order to increase the usability of our code, we use modules to define functions that can be applied to any case study.
 You can read more about modules [here](https://medium.com/google-earth/making-it-easier-to-reuse-code-with-earth-engine-script-modules-2e93f49abb13).
 The following tutorial will reference module functions defined [here](https://code.earthengine.google.com/9ef0eb7a802163ba97e51a94a754379d).
 To connect to the module functions, add this line at the top of your script:

 ```javascript
 var ct = require('users/zlevitt/chis:chisTools.js');
 ```

-The code snippets below will highlight the module function as well as the corresponding script code that calls the function.
-To follow along, you can either reference these functions in your script, or create your own module script.
-Click [**here**](https://code.earthengine.google.com/ba0f64848eddfbce06369aa8cdbe21be) to view the completed script applied to vegetation on Santa Cruz Island.
+You can reference these functions in your script or modify them to fit your context and create your own module script.
+The code snippets below are from the [**completed script**](https://code.earthengine.google.com/ba0f64848eddfbce06369aa8cdbe21be), which applies these methods to classify vegetation on Santa Cruz Island.

+If you have never used GEE before, here is a helpful place to start: [https://jeffhowarth.github.io/eeprimer/start/getGEE/](https://jeffhowarth.github.io/eeprimer/start/getGEE/)

 ### Overview